3. Andalusia & Levante

 Day 5.
 Granada - Valencia (498 km ~ 309 miles)

 Breakfast.
 Departure towards Valencia.
-On the way you will pass by the beautiful, small towns of Guadix, Baza and Puerto Lumbreras.
-Arrival in Valencia in the early evening, accommodation in the hotel.
+On the way, you will pass by the beautiful, small towns of Guadix, Baza, and Puerto Lumbreras.
+Arrival in Valencia in the early evening; accommodation in the hotel.

-• City of Arts and Sciences - if modern architecture is more your thing, Valencia is also home to this famous complex of futuristic buildings, mostly the work of famous architect Santiago Calatrava.
+• City of Arts and Sciences: if modern architecture is more your thing, Valencia is also home to this famous complex of futuristic buildings, mostly the work of famous architect Santiago Calatrava.
 The Ciudad de las Artes y las Ciencias is a must-see during any visit to Valencia.
-Relax in the green gardens and serene outdoor spaces of the complex, take some photos and choose your favorite of the buildings.
+Relax in the green gardens and serene outdoor spaces of the complex, take some photos, and choose your favorite of the buildings.

-• Torres de Serranos - where Valencia’s Old City gives way to the Turia Gardens, that’s where you’ll find the impressive Torres de Serranos.
-A former gateway through the long-demolished ancient city wall - la Muralla Cristiana (‘’the Christian wall’) - these historic towers can be explored and make a great vantage point for photos.
+• Torres de Serranos: where Valencia’s Old City gives way to the Turia Gardens, that’s where you’ll find the impressive Torres de Serranos.
+A former gateway through the long-demolished ancient city wall, la Muralla Cristiana (‘’the Christian wall'), these historic towers can be explored and make a great vantage point for photos.

-• La Lonja de la Seda (Silk Market) - Valencia’s medieval silk market was built to show off Valencia’s wealth at the time of the booming silk trade.
-Today it is one of the city’s main historical attractions, and is famously one of very few non-religious examples of Gothic architecture in Europe.
+• La Lonja de la Seda (Silk Market): Valencia’s medieval silk market was built to show off Valencia’s wealth at the time of the booming silk trade.
+Today, it is one of the city’s main historical attractions and is famously one of the very few non-religious examples of Gothic architecture in Europe.
 You can explore the lavishly decorated rooms, including the main hall, with its soaring columns that represent palms reaching for the sky in paradise.
 Silk Market is deservedly a UNESCO World Heritage Site.

-• Valencia Cathedral - another of the city’s most famous sights, the Cathedral de Santa Maria de Valencia tops the list for most visitors, along with the pretty Plaza de la Virgen square outside.
+• Valencia Cathedral is another of the city’s most famous sights; the Cathedral de Santa Maria de Valencia tops the list for most visitors, along with the pretty Plaza de la Virgen square outside.
 Check out the incredible Gothic architecture inside and out, and don’t forget to go hunting for the Holy Grail, rumored by some to be located here.

 Night in Valencia.